JamesEST/JamesEst/README.md

+<h2>I'm a Student, and Developer!</h2>

-- 🎓 I’m currently learning at Tallinna Tööstushariduskeskus for Software Development
+• 🎓 I’m currently learning at Tallinna Tööstushariduskeskus for Software Development
-- ✉ How to reach me: <a href="mailto:farges314@gmail.com">farges314@gmail.com</a>
+• ✉ How to reach me: <a href="mailto:farges314@gmail.com">farges314@gmail.com</a>

 <hr></hr>